Our Soap History

 The First Soap Recipe:

 Cuneiform is a system of writing first developed by the ancient Sumerians of Mesopotamia c.
 3500-3000 BCE.
 The first soap recipe that we have found evidence of was written in Cuneiform.
-This recipe turned into a soap slurry or paste was used to cleanse the Priests and Priestesses and temple attendants before ritual.
+It was written in a clay tablet.
+That is bold confidence in a soap recipe!
+This recipe turned into a soap slurry or paste and was used to cleanse the Priests, Priestesses and temple attendants before ritual.
 Also, this same soap slurry was used to clean cloth.

 Monkeys groom, horses groom, birds groom...
-To say that humans do not understand when they are dirty, or that they smell foul, is a large disservice to humans and makes humans less intelligent than all other animals.
+To say that humans do not understand when they are dirty or when they smell foul, is a large disservice to humans and makes humans less intelligent than all other animals.

 This is the question that cannot be answered, but needs to be asked.